Resident Evil Survivor: Reception

 The PlayStation version received "unfavorable" reviews according to the review aggregation website Metacritic.
-Jon Thompson (AllGame) gave the game a negative review.
-Thompson noted that the biggest critique of the game was that it was made to be played with a light gun, which the American version did not support.
-He continued that even the Japanese version of the game which did include it, "really wasn't any better.
-Shooters are supposed to be quick, raw and visceral, the total opposite of what Resident Evil is, for better or worse.
-This shooting game opts to stick with the slow pacing of the rest of the series, and the result is a gun game with no gun that absolutely crawls along."
-Thompson critiqued the graphics as being "not very attractive" and "very pixelated close-up" Edge praised the Japanese import's well-rendered 3D environments, but criticized the long loading screens between opening and closing doors.
-The magazine concluded that the Japanese import is best suited to the rental market, describing it as "more of a cash-in than a knockout."
+Edge praised the Japanese import's well-rendered 3D environments, but criticized the long loading screens between opening and closing doors.
+Edge concluded that the Japanese import is best suited to the rental market, describing it as "more of a cash-in than a knockout."
+Michael "Major Mike" Weigand of GamePro said, "Don't be fooled by this one: Take 'Resident Evil' out of the title, and all you have left (besides the name of a hit TV show) is a below-average corridor shooter.
+The scariest thing about this game is how awful it is."
 Eric Bratcher of NextGen said of the game, "The RE universe could definitely inspire a great gun game.
 But with bad technology, unforgivable control limitations, and an uncanny lack of fun, this non-gun game definitely isn't it."

-In Japan, however, Famitsu gave it a score of 31 out of 40.
+In a retrospective review for AllGame, Jon Thompson noted the American version's lack of light gun support.
+He also found the pacing inappropriately slow for a shooter, and the graphics similar to first generation PlayStation games, and considered the inability to look down problematic due to the presence of crawling enemies.

 Sequels

-The Gun Survivor series was followed by three sequels, which were released for the PlayStation 2 and utilised the G-Con 2 peripheral.
+The Gun Survivor series was followed by three sequels, which were released for the PlayStation 2 and utilized the G-Con 2 peripheral.
 Resident Evil Survivor 2 – Code: Veronica was released for the PlayStation 2 in 2002, based on the characters and enemies of Resident Evil – Code: Veronica.
 Dino Stalker, a spin-off of the Dino Crisis series, was also released in 2002.
 A fourth game, Resident Evil: Dead Aim, was released in 2003.